suraj719/MailMate/README.md

-# 📩 MailMate AI - AI-Powered Email Generator
+# 📩 MailMate - AI-Powered Email Generator

-MailMate AI is a smart email assistant that helps you generate professional, engaging, and well-structured emails in seconds.
-Powered by Google's Gemini AI, MailMate AI crafts emails for various occasions, from formal business communication to friendly invitations.
+MailMate is a smart email assistant that helps you generate professional, engaging, and well-structured emails in seconds.
+Powered by Google's Gemini AI, MailMate crafts emails for various occasions, from formal business communication to friendly invitations.

 ## 🌟 Features
 - ✨ **AI-Powered Email Generation** – Generate emails instantly for different tones and purposes.